The human solution to Facebook’s machine-produced problems also won’t work

 At first he denied that the problem was there — even as fraudulent and misleading ads ran right next to the post where he did the denying.
 I suppose he went through the anger stage in private.
 Now he’s at the bargaining stage, betting that humans with awful jobs can halt the rising tide of outrage and embarrassment.

-He’s not alone.
-In How to Fix Facebook — Before It Fixes Us, Roger McNamee, an investor and old friend of Zuck’s, deeply examines What Went Wrong, and teams up with ethicist Tristan Harris to produce an eight-point prescription for making Facebook stop doing all the awful shit that it does.
+In How to Fix Facebook — Before It Fixes Us, Roger McNamee, an investor and old friend of Zuck’s, deeply examines What Went Wrong, and teams up with ethicist Tristan Harris to produce an eight-point prescription for making Facebook stop doing all the awful things that it does, mostly as collateral effects, and without meaning to.

-I hope Facebook does what they suggest, because all eight of those things are good to do.
+And I do hope Facebook does what they suggest, because all eight of those things are good to do.
 But man, are they hard.
 Take the first suggestion, for example:

 First, we must address the resistance to facts created by filter bubbles.
 Polls suggest that about a third of Americans believe that Russian interference is fake news, despite unanimous agreement to the contrary by the country’s intelligence agencies.
 Helping those people accept the truth is a priority.
 I recommend that Facebook, Google, Twitter, and others be required to contact each person touched by Russian content with a personal message that says, “You, and we, were manipulated by the Russians.
 This really happened, and here is the evidence.”
 The message would include every Russian message the user received.